 6.8.1 Description

-An attention to an automatic driving is increasing.
+Attention to automatic driving is increasing.
 An automatic driving technology normally superimposes dynamic information gathered by car-mounted sensors and/or cameras on a static high-definition map.
 It makes possible to calculate the way which is appropriate for the vehicle to take.

-Because an automatic driving vehicle gathers dynamic surrounding circumstances by sensors and/or cameras, the coverage of the vehicle’s perception is normally almost a few hundreds of meters.
-Therefore, the automatic driving vehicle is forced to make a sharp lane change, a sudden stop or a return of its control to a driver at the worst in a case of unusual state such as a crash, a road work or a dropping on the road.
+Because an automatic driving vehicle gathers dynamic surrounding circumstances by sensors and/or cameras, the coverage of the vehicle’s perception is normally almost a few hundred meters.
+Therefore, the automatic driving vehicle may be forced to make a sharp lane change, a sudden stop or a return of its control to a driver at the worst, in case of unusual state such as a crash, a road work or a dropping on the road.

 6.8.2 Source